shortcut/SifoInternet_IOS_SDK/Readme.md

 ## Frequently asked questions (FAQ)

 Q: My app does not sync with the Sifo Internet app.
 Why?
 A: There can be a couple of things wrong.
 Please make sure that:
   - You have registered your app's bundle identifier as a custom URL scheme in your target's "Info"-tab, under "URL Types".
   - You have implemented the `openURL:` -method in your app's application delegate, and forwarded that call to the framework.
-For more thorough information and a step by step-guide, please read the secti
+For more thorough information and a step by step-guide, please  section "Integrating with SIFO Internet app to tag TNS Sifo Panelists", under "Setup".

 ## Implementation check